eser/stack/directives/02-technical.md

 ## Technical Directives

-**cool** is the name of the ecosystem, encompassing numerous sub-products.
+**cool** is the name of the toolkit, encompassing numerous components.
 While each component of **cool** has its distinct nature, we believe a common philosophy can be adopted across the ecosystem.